cardano-foundation/CIPs/CIP-????/README.md

     dApp-->|Share public key| Wallet
 ```

-Deeplinks, Universal Links or even a QR code could be used to share the public key.
-The wallet app would query a list of trackers using the public key to establish the WebRTC connection.
-Once this has been done, the data is sent peer-to-peer via the WebRTC standard (e.g. to invoke RPC calls).
+Deep links, Universal Links, or even the clipboard could be utilized to share the identifier (public key) on the same device (in cases of a wallet based on web technology like Ionic).
+For sharing the identifier across different devices, QR codes would come into play.
+This method could be applied, for example, between a wallet mobile app and a dapp running on a PC, or vice versa.
+The wallet application would then initiate a query to a list of trackers using this distinct identifier in order to establish the WebRTC connection.
+After this process is completed, the data is transmitted peer-to-peer following the WebRTC standard, for instance, to invoke RPC calls.

 ```mermaid
 flowchart LR